 This quick Asian-style vegetable soup, combining crunchy bok choy with high-protein tofu, is perfect to team with a rice dish or a cold noodle dish like Orange Sesame Noodles.
 It’s also delicious paired with Quinoa Scallion Fritters, as shown here.

-This quick, easy, and appetizing bean salad adds color and crunch to any meal.
+This easy and appetizing bean and tomato salad adds color and crunch to any meal.
 Use gluten-free croutons if need be, or replace with sautéed cubes of prepared polenta.
-Think of this as a side-by-side dish, rather than merely as a side dish.
-It’s delicious with grain dishes and pastas, or serve with simple quesadillas or soft tacos.
+It’s delicious with grain dishes and pastas, or simple quesadillas or soft tacos.
 Add some sautéed greens or steamed broccoli and you’ve got a great weekday […]

 Caponata is a relish-like eggplant salad that’s a classic Italian appetizer.
 Its other characteristic ingredients include fresh tomatoes, celery, and olives.
 Serve on fresh bread or slices of Italian bread that have been baked until crisp (bruschetta) for a first course before serving a pasta dinner.